-In Croatia you will notice somewhat weak presence of international hotel brands (although they are present to certain degree).
+In Croatia, you will notice a somewhat weak presence of international hotel brands (although they are present to a certain degree).

-You’ll also often find in Croatia that one or two hotel companies runs majority of hotels and resorts within one destination.
+You’ll also often find in Croatia that one or two hotel companies run the majority of hotels and resorts within one destination.

 Advantages of staying in hotels in Croatia:

-- 24h reception ensures a feel of a safety
+- 24h reception ensures a feeling of a safety

-- Your stay comes with a meal plan (complimentary buffet breakfast, and often a dinner)
+- Your stay comes with a meal plan (complimentary buffet breakfast, and often dinner)